top of page

-From TikTok to the Top: The Biggest Songs That Blew Up on TikTok
+From TikTok to the Top: The Tracks That Actually Blew Up Big (and Why Some Deserve the Hype)

 2. “Say So” – Doja Cat